Billlie: Pre-debut

+2021–2022: Debut

 On October 28, it was announced that their debut EP The Billage of Perception: Chapter One would be released on November 10.
 A fan song titled "Flowerld", which was also included on the EP, was also released on the same day.

 On November 10, their debut EP The Billage of Perception: Chapter One was released featuring lead single "Ring X Ring" and five B-side tracks.

 On November 19, it was announced that Kim Su-yeon, who had participated in Girls Planet 999, would join the group under the stage name Sheon (션) as the seventh member, and would officially join the group for their next album.
 On November 27, Sheon made a surprise appearance performing title track "Ring X Ring" along with the other members on South Korean music show Show!
 Music Core, marking her first appearance with the group.

 On December 14, the group released their first digital single album The Collective Soul and Unconscious: Snowy Night with "Snowy Night" as the lead single.
 The single is the group's first release to feature member Sheon.

 On February 11, 2022, it was announced that Billlie would be releasing their second EP The Collective Soul And Unconscious: Chapter One, featuring lead single "GingaMingaYo (The Strange World)" on February 23.
 On March 1, the group released their first soundtrack album The Collective Soul and Unconscious: Chapter One Original Soundtrack from "What Is Your B?".

 On August 8, 2022, it was announced the group would be releasing a direct sequel to their first EP.
 On August 16, it was announced that their third EP The Billage of Perception: Chapter Two, featuring lead single "Ring Ma Bell (What a Wonderful World)", would be released on August 31.